forestgrape/coronavirus/index.md

 Time to act mindfully, carefully and circumspectly & work together in an open, fair and honest way.

-### Sars-CoV-2 transmission
+### Sars-CoV-2 Transmission
-SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols.
-There is strong evidence indicating that the aerosol transmission  is the more important and more dangerous transmission and so to prevent aerosol transmission is important.
+SARS-CoV-2 is mostly transmitted through the air, either by droplets (virions in water droplets flying like balls) or by aerosol (the virions move with the air).
+For Covid-19 aerosol transmission is more frequent and much more dangerous.
 A short overview below and a more in depth description is in the section [Airborne Transmission](./transmission.md#recap-airborne-transmission).
-* __droplet transmission__: Droplets fly in trajectories similar to balls thrown.
+* __Droplet Transmission__: Droplets fly in trajectories similar to balls thrown.
 How fare they fly depends on the initial movement: when coughing or sneezing they fly farther than when talking.
 Transmission risk is in situation when bad breath/reek of alcohol is smelled.
 Droplet can be exchanged when close range face-to-face talking and this gives a transmission opportunity.
 Prevent
-    - masks
+    - Masks
-    - distance
+    - Distance
-    - side-a-side instead of face-to-face
+    - Side-a-side instead of face-to-face
-    - plexiglas
+    - Plexiglas
-* __aerosols transmission__: Aerosols behave soot/dust-like.
+* __Aerosols Transmission__: Aerosols behave soot/dust-like.
 Aerosol transmission occurs mainly in heated indoor rooms: the cooler outside the drier in heated indoor rooms and the likelier aerosol transmission.
 Aerosol transmission is hard to completely prevent, but it can be efficiently reduced:
     - being outside, ventilation, distance and less people inside
     - masks, preferably with a good fit and [filter](./monitor_and_control.md#mask-types) and changed/cleaned frequently
     - if possibly infected (e.g. having any kind of respiratory symptoms) staying home and *out* of foreign indoor rooms